WCurtG/rasax-helm/README.md

 # rasax-helm

-The easy way to set up Rasa X on your VM server with shell.
+The easy way to set up Rasa X on your Ubuntu 20.04 VM server with Kubernetes management tools included.

 ## Download & Inspect